 Behind the scenes

 For many years community bank stock has generally been controlled by a small group of people, usually directors and their families.
 In some instances it was just the prestige of owning a piece of the local bank and the rarity of the investment.
 But another reason many of these institutions were owned by so few is that it has been one of the best places to put investment dollars to reap a substantial return without the volatility contained in the major markets.
-Well managed community banks earn an average of 6-8% return on their shareholders equity.
+Well managed community banks earn an average of 6-8% or better return on their shareholders equity.
 This is in addition to the investments compounding return and the tax deferred treatment of gains.
-It has provided many bank shareholders a worthwhile investment over the last 100 years.
+It has provided many bank shareholders a worthwhile investment over the last 150 years.

 After many buy-outs of local independent banks by larger bank holding companies approximately 100 independent Ohio banks are still locally owned, down from 600 in 1977.
 Generally these buy-outs mean that decisions, such as loan policies, are made by management many miles away and are not necessarily beneficial to the local community.
 Many of the community banks have learned that close concentration of ownership increases the likelihood of an undesired takeover.
 At Community Banc Investments, we work with these banks to broaden their stockholder bases, which also opens up many new opportunities for marketing the banks services.